sogua1980/cis342/README.md

 Homework 4 - 2
 ---

-1. In your ubuntu, open course website (https://github.com/syracuse-fullstacksecurity/cis342) (e.g. using Firefox) and hit the green "Clone or download" button to download all the files into a .zip file.
+1. In your Ubuntu, open course website (https://github.com/syracuse-fullstacksecurity/cis342) (e.g. using Firefox) and hit the green "Clone or download" button to download all the files into a .zip file.
 Extract the zip file and cd into "marw4" directory.
 Type command "make"  to build and execute binary "a.out".
 Type command "ls" to list all files.
 Then type command "make clean" and command "ls" to show object files (with extension ".o") are gone.
 Submit a screenshot of your terminal.

 2. We use the following command to compile `h2.c` as a library: `gcc -c h2.c -o liby.a`.
 Edit the file named "makefile" and add a new rule about the command.
 You may use `compilelib` as its label.
 And then type "make compilelib" to compile `h2.c` as a library.
 Submit the screenshot.